-Exceptions in the Copyright Act allow you to make some use of copyrighted images for educational purposes in a couple of different ways:
+Exceptions in the Copyright Act allow you to use images for educational purposes in a couple of different ways:

 Exception for Education